See also: Family and Medical Leave Act

 D. Medical Certification

-UNL may require medical certification before granting family/medical leave for the serious health condition of the employee's own illness, and when the employee is needed to care for a family member's serious health condition.
-When an employee notifies the supervisor of the need for FMLP leave, the supervisor must provide, orally or in writing, the requirements for the employee to furnish medical certification of a serious health condition.
+The university may require medical certification before granting family/medical leave for the serious health condition of the employee's own illness, and when the employee is needed to care for a family member's serious health condition.
+When an employee notifies the supervisor of the need for FML leave, the supervisor must provide, orally or in writing, the requirements for the employee to furnish medical certification of a serious health condition.
 At least 15 calendar days must be allowed for the employee to obtain the medical certification.
 The Medical Certification forms can be obtained from Human Resources.

 E. Healthcare Providers